mantidproject/mantid/docs/source/tutorials/extending_mantid_with_python/python_algorithms_and_workspaces/03_combining_validators.rst

 Combining Validators
 ====================

-A special validator, ``CompositeValidator``, exists so that many validators can be combined together.
+A special validator, :class:`~mantid.kernel.CompositeValidator`, exists so that many validators can be combined together.
 This then requires that each validator is satisfied for the input value to be accepted.

 A composite validator can be constructed by: